glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 ### There are two main ways of putting the results back together

+(If you want to get back to where we were last week run the RR6.bat (Windows) or RR6.sh (Linux/Mac) in terminal)

 You might recall `merge` from how we united main with origin/main.

 <img src="https://i.imgur.com/3yJ2iE8.png" width="700">